RedHatTraining/DO328-apps/dashboard/README.md

 - Frontend (currency exchange frontend)

 Requests are executed using full service FQDN, e.g. `http://${HISTORY_SERVICE}.${TARGET_PROJECT}.svc.cluster.local:${HISTORY_SERVICE_PORT}`.
-You can change the parameters in the `backend` pod.
+You can change the parameters using the template parameters.

 The dashboard frontend service communicates with the dashboard backend service (via ingress).
 Availability of the services is propagated into the frontend.